ilum-cloud/doc/README.md

 `Ilum` uses `Apache Kafka` as a communication layer between `ilum-core` and Spark jobs (also between `ilum-core` instances when scaled).
 That requires `Apache Kafka` brokers to be reachable by both `ilum-core` and Spark job -- especially when Spark jobs are launched on some different Kubernetes cluster, connectivity must be assured.

-By default, communication is performed with usage of a few topics, which are created at the `Ilum` start, so the user doesn't have to bother managing them.
+With Kafka, communication is performed with usage of a few topics, which are created at the `Ilum` start, so the user doesn't have to bother managing them.

 #### MinIO